What we know about a deadly shooting in Portland, Oregon

 “We must not become a country at war with ourselves,” Biden said.
 “But that is the America that President Trump wants us to be, the America he believes we are.
 As a country, we must condemn the incitement of hate and resentment that led to this deadly clash.”

-Portland has been the site of continuous Black Lives Matter protests for approximately three months following the police killing of George Floyd in Minneapolis, Minnesota, in May this year.
-Federal agents were deployed to the city in July this year, and armed far-right protesters have been a frequent presence as well.
+Portland has been the site of continuous Black Lives Matter protests for approximately three months following the police killing of George Floyd in Minneapolis, Minnesota, in May.
+Federal agents were deployed to the city in July, and armed far-right protesters have been a frequent presence as well.

 The story is still developing.
 Here’s what we know, and don’t know, so far.